East Midlands: Textiles and clothing

 The fashion company Paul Smith is in Lenton.
-The lingerie companies Gossard, Aristoc, Pretty Polly, and Berlei (formerly owned by Courtaulds, now CUK Clothing) were based in Daybrook; most of their hosiery was made at West Mill in Belper.
-Speedo International Limited is on the ng2 business park on Queens Drive (near Experian, formerly in Bobbers Mill on the A610 near Basford before 2010).
+The high end metallic thread supplier Lurex is based in Whetstone, Leicestershire.
+The lingerie companies Gossard, Aristoc, Pretty Polly, and Berlei (formerly owned by Courtaulds, later CUK Clothing) were based in Daybrook; most of their hosiery was made at West Mill in Belper.

+Speedo International Limited is near Experian, (formerly in Bobbers Mill near Basford before 2010).
 Its LZR Racer suit helped Michael Phelps win eight golds at the 2008 Olympics.
-In Enderby, on the B582 close to the M69 and a large electricity substation, is Next, created by George Davies in 1981, which is the largest company in the region (and the Midlands) by number of employees with 59,000, and has the second largest turnover (£3 billion) of companies headquartered in the region, after Boots (£6 billion).
+In Enderby is Next, created by George Davies in 1981, which is the largest company in the region (and the Midlands) by number of employees with 59,000, and has the second largest turnover (£3 billion) of companies headquartered in the region, after Boots (£6 billion).

 Boden (clothing) is on the Meridian estate in Leicester.
-Wolsey (clothing) is off the A563 in the northeast of Leicester, east of Rushey Mead.
+Wolsey (clothing) is northeast of Leicester, east of Rushey Mead.
 Scott Nichol make traditional socks in Hinckley.
-HJ Hall of Hinckley are a larger company, who own Pantherella, who make socks in Leicester.
-Per Una have a factory near Cossington and the A46/A607 junction.
+Per Una have a factory near Cossington.
 Much of Britain's lingerie and hosiery is made in the region.
 Guilford Europe (former Guilford Kapwood), at Somercotes, makes fabric (warp knitting) for sports clothing and automotive products, and have been owned by Lear Corporation since 2012.

 Many footwear companies such as Shoe Zone (which bought out Stead and Simpson), are based in Leicester.
-Brantano Footwear UK, based in Leicester before 2002, were in Ellistown and Battleflat until March 2017, just south of Coalville near M1 junction 22, nearby to Nestlé's national distribution centre.
+Brantano Footwear UK, based in Leicester before 2002, were in Ellistown and Battleflat until March 2017, just south of Coalville, near Nestlé's national distribution centre.
 Loake make shoes at Kettering, and have a Royal appointment.
-Church's Shoes are at Northampton are also high quality and Barker Shoes are at Earls Barton.
+Church's Shoes are at Northampton.
 Tricker's shoes in Northampton have a royal warrant.
 Sanders & Sanders and Grenson make shoes in Rushden.
-Jeffery West make shoes off the A4501 in Cliftonville, east Northampton, near Northampton General Hospital and the head office of Northampton Borough Council.
-Off the A428 near the hospital is Edward Green Shoes.
-Crockett & Jones make high-class shoes in the northeast of Northampton, towards Abington, and are the only main shoe factory left in the town.
-Dr. Martens were until 2003 made at Irthlingborough.
+Crockett & Jones make shoes in the northeast of Northampton.
 The BLC Leather Technology Centre is in Moulton and SATRA, in west Kettering, both conduct footwear research.
 Aspex make sports sunglasses in Moulton, near Moulton College.